DesayoEm/CoreTelecoms_customer_complaint_pipeline/README.md

 ### Orchestration: Conditional Execution and Shortest Path Execution

+The pipeline's dependency graph presented an orchestration challenge:

+**Requirement 1**: Static reference data (customers, agents) should load **once** on the first run to avoid wasting compute
+**Requirement 2**: Dynamic complaint data should load **daily**
+**Requirement 3**: Complaints have FK constraints to customers/agents, requiring strict ordering on first run
+**Requirement 4**: On subsequent runs, complaints must process immediately without waiting for static data (which is skipped)

+**The Conflict**: How do you make complaints wait for static data on Run 1, but process immediately on Run 2+ when static tasks are skipped?

+Considerations:
+- **Conditional logic in tasks**: Violates separation of concerns, difficult to test reliably.
+- **Separate DAGs**: Coordination complexity, fragile dependencies

+### Solution
 **Conditional execution**:The DAG uses Airflow's branching operator with state management via Airflow Variables to implement conditional execution:
 - Static reference data (customers, agents) loads once on initial run
 - Dynamic complaint data loads daily